 Most states prohibit drivers from using hand-held mobile phones while driving.
 To stop drivers from using their iPhones, in 2014, the U.S. patent office issued a patent to Apple for a lockout mechanism with motion and scenery analyzers.
 Three years later, in June 2017, Apple executives announced that a new feature coming with the iOS 11 update would withhold any notifications and prevent drivers from accessing most apps.

 The feature senses when someone is driving using either Bluetooth or Wi-Fi Doppler effect to detect how fast they are moving.
 However, the new feature can be disabled by indicating you're a passenger.
-The feature does not affect Apple CarPlay, an iOS for the dashboard, which allows drivers to answer text messages using voice commands.
+The feature does not affect Apple CarPlay, an iOS for the dashboard which allows drivers to answer text messages using voice commands.

-- Apple could have designed, manufactured, and sold the I-phones with the patented safer alternative design technology
+- Apple could have designed, manufactured, and sold the I-phones with the patented, safer alternative design technology.

-- This failure was a significant contributing factor in the crashes
+- This failure was a significant contributing factor in the crashes.

 Phone Makers Could Cut off Drivers

 Do cell phone makers or wireless companies have a responsibility to prevent devices from being used by drivers in illegal and dangerous ways?
 The cases presented had to prove that the iPhone was the cause of the accident.
-In most negligence claims for car accidents caused by distracted drivers, the causation factors are clearer.
+In most negligence claims for car accidents caused by distracted drivers, the causation factors are more straightforward:

-- The driver has a duty to exercise reasonable care while driving
+- The driver has a duty to exercise reasonable care while driving.

-- A breach of that duty takes place when failing to pay attention to the road by checking the phone
+- A breach of that duty takes place when failing to pay attention to the road by checking the phone.

 Miami Texting While Driving Accident Lawyer